 Goldfields & Mining

-Great North walk – Watagans National Park is a 10km, grade 5 One Way hike located in the Watagans National Park, NSW.
+Great North walk – Watagans National Park is a 10km, grade 5 one way hike, located in the Watagans National Park, New South Wales.
 The hike should take approximately 2.5hrs to complete.

 Great North walk is a much-loved, iconic bushwalk that was created in order to celebrate the Bicentennial year of 1988.
 It travels all the way from Sydney to Newcastle, following through not only Watagans National Park, but also Jilliby State Conservation Area and Brisbane Water National Park.
 Walkers can opt to enjoy short sections of it or do the entire thing in around 14 days.

 The section that falls within the Watagans travels along Georges Road in the northern section of the park.
 Here, you can enjoy astonishing views to the north from Narrow Place lookout out over Quorrobolong to Ellalong, Cessnock and Kurri Kurri and a section of bushland alive with wonderful birdlife.
 The walk is best suited to experienced hikers.

 A nearby campsite on private property, known as Barraba Trig, is available to walkers.
 Just be sure to bring your own firewood.

 To Heaton Road access.
 Great North walk is on Georges Road in the northern precinct of Watagans National Park.
 To get there:Take Mount Faulk Road for approximately 8km from the park boundaryTurn left onto Georges Road Park entry points Heaton Road access See on map Watagan Forest HQ See on map Parking Parking is limited, as Georges Road is a narrow road.
 The most appropriate access is via walking the broader Great North walk.

 It’s a good idea to put sunscreen on before you set out and remember to take a hat